PG7799/BCSO-TEU-Tracker-V3/README.md

 4. TEU Traffic Member

 Active members appear before inactive members.
 Members with the same TEU rank are sorted by callsign.

+### Roster sorting behavior

+The roster is sorted in the browser every time it renders, including after a new member is added, an existing member is edited, a member is removed, or Supabase Realtime sends an update.

+Order:
+1. Commander
+2. Co Commander
+3. FTO
+4. TEU Traffic Member

+Within each TEU rank, active members appear first, then callsign order.